Insider Itinerary: Vintage Vancouver

-Did you know that The Burrard first opened its doors in the 1950s as a motor inn?
+Did you know that The Burrard first opened its doors in 1956 as a motor inn?
 And while our property is now firmly rooted in the 21st century, we still love honouring our mid-century heritage.
 Six decades later, we invite you to take a self-guided tour of the city’s historic 50s and 60s past.

 Cup of Joe – Start your morning off right with caffeine fix at The Templeton.
 This old-school diner’s breakfast menu features dishes made with free-range eggs, handmade specialty sausages and natural bacon.
-Our go-to is the Big Ass Breakfast, made up of three eggs; your choice of turkey sausage, bacon or veggie bacon; cinnamon raisin French toast or blueberry banana pancakes; and rosemary potatoes – all for just $16.99.
+Our go-to is the Big Ass Breakfast, made up of three eggs; your choice of turkey sausage, bacon or veggie bacon; French toast or buttermilk pancakes; rosemary potatoes and toast– all for just $16.99.
 It’s not too retro, though.
 If you’re looking for avo toast or some vegan delights, they’ve got your back.
 Plug a quarter in the jukebox, and then head off for your next stop.

 Shop Retro – Vancouver’s Commercial Drive neighbourhood was colonized by Italian immigrant families in the 1950s and later became the city’s bohemian heart.
 Now, the popular Drive neighbourhood is lined with independent grocers, restaurants and bars, and Italian cafes.
 It’s also home to some of our favourite vintage wear shops.
 After grabbing a bite to eat at one of many delicious eateries (we suggest Café Calabria), make your way to Mintage.
 This local favourite carries both women and men’s fashions, and offers a great selection of denim, retro dresses, accessories and even bridal wear.
 A couple of other favourites on The Drive: Little Miss Vintage for hand-picked, hard-to-find items ranging from the 1930s to 80s; and Attic Treasures for mid-century modern furniture, lighting, décor and kitchenware.